RydalWater/OpenLibrarian/README.md

 ## Goals
 - To broaden the specific application base of the Nostr network and allow/encourage specialisation to take place
-- Make a fun, easy to use book tracking app which includes:
+- Make a fun, easy to use book tracking app which includes (or will):
   - Library shelves
   - Personal reading challenges
   - Book reviews